Horstexplorer/XeniaDiscord/README.md

 ### Changelog
 ##### 1.1.0.0
 ```
-- rework of the module loader
+- rework of the module loaders
 ```
 ##### 1.0.7.1
 ```